AmiteK23/AmiteK23/README.md

 LLMs are powerful, but they **hallucinate** when navigating large codebases.
 They guess at component structures, miss dependencies, and lose context.

-**LogicStamp** fixes this by extracting **deterministic, AST-level context** from React/TypeScript projects - giving AI assistants the structural truth instead of letting them guess.
+**LogicStamp** fixes this by extracting **deterministic, AST-level context** from React, Next.js, Vue.js, and TypeScript projects - giving AI assistants the structural truth instead of letting them guess.

 <br />